matter-in-motion/mm/docs/extensions.md

 ## Usage

 1. `npm i <extension>`
-2. Add extension into extensions list in your settings
+2. Add the extension to extensions list in your settings

 ```js
 Settings.prototype.init = function() {